benjavicente/react-signal-state/README.md

 ## Notes and remaining things to explore

 - Should this library use `@preact/signals-core`?
 Is there another signal library that is better?
-- This readme probably should be rewritten soon™.
+- This readme probably should be rewritten.
 - Ths `useStore` inside `createSignalStore` is weird.
 But is it ilegal?
 See if React's `use` is more appropriate.
+- Tracking with effects is _hacky_.
+An implementation with an API like `Watcher` in the [Signal Proposal](https://github.com/tc39/proposal-signals?tab=readme-ov-file#api-sketch) might be preferable.